ayushhh321/IaC/README.md

 ## Contribution

 Contributions to this repository are welcome!
-If you have additional documentation, code examples, or tasks related to Linux commands that you would like to share, feel free to submit a pull request.
+If you have additional documentation, code examples, or tasks that you would like to share, feel free to submit a pull request.

 ## Feedback